yii2mod/yii2-tree/README.md

 Usage
 ------------
-Once the extension is installed, simply add widget to your page as as follows:
+Once the extension is installed, simply add widget to your page as follows:

 ```php
 echo yii2mod\tree\Tree::widget([